Ryan Ronco, County Clerk – Recorder – Registrar of Voters

 No person assisting a voter shall divulge any information regarding the marking of the ballot.

 Any voter who cannot reach the voting area at the polling place because of architectural barriers or physical limitations may request to vote “curbside” (outside of the polling location).
 A poll worker will qualify the voter, bring a ballot, special marking pen, and secrecy sleeve to the voter, assist the voter as necessary, and then place the voter’s ballot in the ballot box.

 Voters with Impairments

 Each polling place in the County displays voting instructions in large type.
-Magnifying devices are also available for voters who may have difficulty reading the ballot (See Cassette and CD Recording Section above).
+Magnifying devices are also available for voters who may have difficulty reading the ballot (See Audio and CD Recording Section above).
 A voter who cannot sign his/her name may vote after the poll worker confirms his/her name as listed in the Roster of Voters.
 The voter must make his/her mark in the Roster and have one poll worker sign next to the mark as the witness.

 Inability to go to the Polling Place

 If you find it difficult to vote at your assigned polling place on Election Day, you may choose to vote at a more convenient time and location by voting early in person at the Elections Office in Auburn beginning 29 days prior to the election or you may choose to vote by mail.